-During the sessions, she showed teachers how to navigate Windows 10, adjust their settings, manipulate the buttons on the trackpads and use other basic features of the operating system and laptop hardware.
+During the sessions, Breedlove showed teachers how to navigate Windows 10, adjust their settings, manipulate the buttons on the trackpads, and use other basic features of the operating system and laptop hardware.
 The district also curated resources to create a self-service website teachers could go to for information on Windows 10 in case they needed help with their laptops.

 “The biggest challenge for teachers was, ‘I don’t know where my stuff is,’” Breedlove notes.
 Some teachers were confused by changes to the Start menu.
 For instance, All Programs is now labeled All Apps, and Documents, Pictures and Music folders are now accessed through the File Explorer menu option.
 Additionally, some teachers didn’t realize they could customize their Start menu tiles, Taskbar options and Desktop shortcuts.

 “The added piece for them between Windows 7 and Windows 10 was that Start menu, and a lot of them were like, ‘I don’t like it at all.
 It’s got all this stuff on it.’
 And part of that — my training — was, ‘Well, let’s see if you do like it because we’re actually going to customize it to what you need, what you want,’” says Breedlove.
 “A majority of them — once they went through a training with me — were like, ‘Oh!
 OK, I can take off all the stuff that it comes with and make it my own.
 I kind of like that.’”

 Keeping the familiar

 One of the big difficulties in making Windows 10 teacher-friendly was in balancing innovation with familiarity. “[Microsoft] focused on including education as part of the system, so that meant including education apps … and making sure that people were really comfortable with Windows 10,” says Tony Franklin, a partner sales executive at Microsoft.